atefm/Apache_ETL/README.md

 # Building an ETL pipeline with Apache Airflow
-The goal of the project is to build a dashboard that showcases sales funnel through standard Data Engineering practices and using technologies such as Apache Airflow.
+The goal of the project is to create sales funnel data pipeline through standard Data Engineering practices and using technologies such as Apache Airflow.

 ## Data Source
 4 CSV files containing structured data.
 The data files are stored in the 'data' folder